Thank you to Vitamix for sponsoring this post!

 - Strain the liquid to separate it from the pulp.
 After straining, you’ll get a little over 2 cups of liquid and about one half cup of pulp.

-- Add a couple of tablespoons of the pulp back into the liquid mix for a subtle texture and spice without making it overly chunky or thick.
-Stir well and taste to be sure there is a good balance of flavor and heat.
-Adjust as needed.
+- Add a 1 tablespoon of the pulp back into the liquid for a subtle spice and texture without making it overly chunky or thick.
+Stir well and taste.
+Adjust flavors as needed.